-Credit spread risk is the risk arising from changes in the level or volatility of credit spreads and the impact this can have on the value of assets and liabilities.
+Credit spread risk is the risk arising from changes in the level or volatility of credit spreads for a constant credit rating and the impact this can have on the value of assets and liabilities (credit migration risk, the risk that a change in a counterparty's credit rating may also influence the level or volatility of credit spreads is an associated risk).
 ZLAP is exposed to credit spread risk primarily through bond assets held in respect of expected future policyholder claims and employee benefit plans.